 To combat climate change without curbing economic and social development, the carbon intensity of the fossil fuel mix must be reduced.
 At Total, this is one of the three key focuses of our climate strategy.
-As an energy source that produces less carbon emissions than other fossil fuels, natural gas is one of the keys to the energy transition.
+As an energy source that is more cost-effective and above all produces less carbon emissions than other fossil fuels, natural gas is one of the keys to the energy transition.

 Why it matters

 To limit the scale of global warming, temperatures must be prevented from rising by more than 2°C above pre-industrial levels by 2100.
 The principal cause of climate change is the release of greenhouse gases, coming partly from the burning of fossil fuels (coal, oil and gas).

 Under the 2°C scenario set out by the International Energy Agency (IEA), oil and gas will continue to cover about half of energy needs worldwide by 2035.
 In order to meet the demand for energy while combating climate change, the share of coal in the fossil fuel mix1 must be reduced.

 As the world’s fourth largest oil and gas company, we have a responsibility to be part of the effort to take on this dual challenge.
 That is why we have set ourselves the goal of becoming the leader of responsible oil and gas by reducing the carbon intensity of our own fossil fuel mix to a minimum.
 Steps to promote natural gas and increase its share in our output will spearhead this strategy.